edxco/bookstore/README.md

 ## Bookstore
 This is a front-end application that will help organize and manage a bookstore. this app is  fast, dynamic and responsive is built with React & Redux.

+You are able to create book registers, with: the title, author, category, number of chapters of the book and your current progress.

+And you will see this info and your percentage progress.

 ![screenshot](./public/images/screenshot.jpeg)

 ## Live demo